Employee burnout is not new. It was prevalent before. But as a leader, acknowledging its existence is essential.

 Unfair treatment at work is another reason that leads to burnout.
-Unfair treatment includes bias, favouritism, mistreatment, unfair policies and the list goes on.
+Unfair treatment includes bias, favoritism, mistreatment, unfair policies and the list goes on.

 3. Lack of specific role: What?
 Why?
 Where?

 In return, this gives rise to ambiguity in workplace impeding productivity and affecting employee morale.
-Hence, increasing the rate of burnout in your organisation.
+Hence, increasing the rate of burnout in your organization.

 4. Lack of support: I need back up!

 For your employees to be at their best, communication is essential between you and your employees.
 With proper communication, it becomes easy for your employees to open up to you.
 Thus, allowing them to come forward with their problems without any fear.

 In contrast, if employees have a confronting manager in the work environment then there are higher chances that they will keep their problems contained within themselves.
 When this happens employees will have nowhere to go to open up with their problems and they might fall into depression.
 Thus, increasing the chances of employee burnout.

 5. Time pressure: Tick-Tock!